-There are limits (caps) that apply to the amount of contributions that can be made to superannuation.
-If you exceed the cap, extra tax is payable on the excess amount.
+There are limits (caps) that apply to the amount of before-tax and after-tax contributions that can be made to superannuation.
+If you exceed a cap, extra tax is payable on the excess amount.

-Your age and you meeting the work test (or work test exemption), may impact your ability to make contributions.
+Your age or ability to meet the work test exemption, may impact your eligibility to make contributions.
 See our fact sheet Opportunities and limits for super contributions for more details.